 Wartime evacuation of civil servants from London to the provinces in 1940 resulted in large numbers surrendering their housing.
-On their return single women, (there was a marriage bar in the Civil Service), found it almost impossible to rent unfurnished accommodation.
+On their return, single women (married women were barred from the Civil Service) found it almost impossible to rent unfurnished accommodation.

 Although urban housing need was greatest, there was still acute shortage in rural areas and groups such as the Women's Village Councils Federation focused on empowering village women to get involved in the housing campaign.